killercup/quicli/docs/commit.md

 ```

 The interesting thing here is the `#[derive(Deserialize)]` annotation.
-It generates an implemtation of a special trait so serde can parse data
+It generates an implementation of a special trait so serde can parse data
 and turn it into `Commit`s.
 In the above definition, we only wrote one of the three fields.
 That's okay, the other fields will be ignored.